xjtulyc/PKU_Weekly_Summary_repo/README.md

 1. [CVPR-2016] Ordinal Regression with Multiple Output CNN for Age Estimation

+What do I learn from this work: The better loss the better performance.
+It's a must to find the nature of the problem and choose a loss to train the neural network.

 2. Wide Residual Networks

+What do I learn from this work: The backward gradient sometimes may not update all the parameters of **depth** neural network.
+A wider one can make a good use of every gradient.

 3. [CVPR-2017] Predicting Ground-Level Scene Layout from Aerial Imagery

+What do I learn from this work: Use Spatial Transformer like network to learn the transform from aerial to ground to better extract the feature.

 **[Paper Reading]**